 A lot of what comes with partial specialisation is the refinement of the basic abilities.
 For example, with the basic psychometer ability a mage could get psychic impressions which would probably be limited to sex and very approximate description (about this high, maybe this sort of colouring) of someone who had handled an item, and then only the person most strongly connected with it, with a partial specialisation this information becomes a bit more specific.
 It also allows a mage to feel for other impressions behind the primary one.
 It will also allow the investigative mage to identify the workmanship of another mage he has encountered before and perhaps identify the maker.

-New abilities which come with partial specialisation include limited scanning (the ability to look out from your current position to see what is happening elsewhere), to a range of about five miles on the same Shadow as the caster; and beginning to be able to look back to see what has happened in a place in the recent past.
+New abilities which come with partial specialisation include limited farseeing (the ability to look out from your current position to see what is happening elsewhere), to a range of about five miles on the same Shadow as the caster; and beginning to be able to look back to see what has happened in a place in the recent past.
 However, the latter is still quite vague, for example you can see people talking but can’t necessarily hear what they are saying, or you can see an approximate figure murdering another approximate figure.

 Another modification is that investigative mages at this level are beginning to be able to see within items to some degree, for example does a packet contain a gift or could there be a bomb inside?
 However, it can be a bit hit and miss, and is not guaranteeably reliable – in the same way that you need a degree of training and experience to identify items using X-ray machines at airports.

 Partially specifialised investigative mages are also able to record and identify the magical signature of another practitioner, and are able to compare it against a signature on record.